Skip to content

 Resolution rules:

-- Per-verb auth overrides
+• Per-verb auth overrides auth when not NOT_SET.

-Transaction Management¶
+Transaction Management

 Create, update, and delete operations are automatically wrapped in atomic transactions using the @aatomic decorator.
 This ensures that database operations are rolled back on exceptions: